 - 2 cloves garlic, minced or pressed

-- 3 cups cooked, diced or shredded chicken
+- 3 cups cooked or uncooked, diced chicken

 - 2 cans (14 ounce) chicken broth